-The inclinometer monitor unit
+3.3.3 The inclinometer monitor unit

-The borehole sensor system can operate successfully in boreholes with a tilt angle up to 3.5 °.
+All 3TB borehole sensor systems can operate successfully in boreholes with tilt angles of up to 3.5° from the vertical although instruments which can operate at tilts of up to 12° are available - please contact Güralp Systems for details.
 To check that the instrument is installed suitably close to the vertical, a two-axis inclinometer is installed within the sensor housing.
 The inclinometer monitor unit is used as a visual guide to the sensor's tilt only, and should not be used if precise attitude information is required.

-You should check the inclination of the instrument before unlocking the sensor masses, since too great a tilt can damage the components.
+Caution: You should check the inclination of the instrument before unlocking the sensor masses, since too great a tilt can damage the components.

-To measure the attitude of a 3V or 3ESPV instrument:
+To measure the attitude of a 3TB instrument:

-- 1. Connect the inclinometer monitor unit to the CONTROL connector of the surface control unit. - 2.
+- 1. Connect the inclinometer monitor unit to the CONTROL connector of the breakout box. - 2.
 Switch the ON/OFF switch on the monitor unit to the ON position.
 The inclinometer is powered separately from other parts of the system; this switch provides power to the downhole circuitry as well as to the monitor unit.
 The inclinometer should not normally be powered up whilst the sensor is in use. - 3.
 Read off the X and Y components of the tilt from the analogue meters. - 4.
 If both tilts are within the green shaded region, the instrument is close enough to vertical that it can be levelled and centred successfully.
 If either output is in the red shaded region, you should not attempt to unlock or centre the sensor masses.
 Instead, if possible, you should move the instrument within the borehole to a place where it can lie closer to vertical.